aaronmyatt/product_self/README.md

 > I cannot achieve my goals alone.

-Therefore, I acknowledge that my career path is headed towards a position of leadership and seek your patience as I navigates this unknown.
+Striving for [Intellectual Humility](https://www.shanesnow.com/articles/intellectual-humility#the-power-of-intellectual-humility) is at the foundation of how I want to lead, therefore, I endeavour to:

+- Respect other peoples viewpoints
+- Not be intellectually overconfident
+- Separate my ego from intellect
+- Be willing to revise my viewpoints

-I fundamentally agree with and look to live the principles of Modern Agile, recognising that they enable crafting our best, most effective and impactful selves, teams and businesses.
+I fundamentally agree with and look to live the principles of [Modern Agile](http://modernagile.org/), recognising that they enable crafting our best, most effective and impactful selves, teams and businesses.

 Given the above, I sincerely wish to: